Hoyasumii/bee-movie/README.md

 That's where I usually sit.
 Right... there.

-Ken, Barry was looking at your resume, and he agreed wit
+Ken, Barry was looking at your resume, and he agreed with